learn-co-curriculum/hs-db-demo/README.md

 @puma = Animal.new
 @puma.name = "Puma"
 ```
 And then display them in the view.
-We can also call `@puma.save!` from inside our controller action to save that information in the database.
+We can also call `@puma.save` from inside our controller action to save that information in the database.

 ###Displaying Information From The DB